Which device suits my child?

-An assistive device has the purpose of supporting your child’s development, increasing independence and letting the child explore the world despite of its disability.
-The NF-Walker and the Innowalk are two devices developed to encourage activity and participation.
-You might be asking “which of the product suits my child?”
+An assistive device has the purpose of supporting your child’s development, increasing independence, and letting the child explore the world despite of its disability.
+The Made for Movement assistive devices are designed to encourage activity and participation, but you may be asking “which of the products suits my child?”

 First and foremost, the NF-Walker enables the child to move around independently in an upright position.
 Being able to move around with hands free, the child can more easily participate in and perform different activities.
 The NF-Walker can be used already from the early age of 12 months, which gives the child a unique opportunity to explore its surroundings as it grows up.
 The device is mainly used by children with disabilities where independent walking or walking with light support is not achievable, for example CP, GMFCS levels IV and V.

 Being in an upright position gives the child an opportunity to interact with others.
 It enables the user to play, participate, and communicate with peers at eye level, which can create a better sense of control, safety and connection.
 Having the ability to participate in social interactions can also lead to a higher sense of well-being for the child (Pin, 2007).

 Why is the NF-Walker a good choice for children with severe disabilities?

 The NF-Walker is unique when it comes to supporting the child.
 The brace system assures correction of the legs whether the child is weak, have low muscle tone or has a high degree of spasticity.